|Brookline Music School Class Name||Music Moves for Piano Book|

 Traditional private piano lessons at Brookline Music School vary in approach and curriculum by instructor, but typically place a greater emphasis on music notation.
 Students generally begin at age 6 or 7.
 Music Moves for Piano prepares students who want to move to private lessons with necessary skills such as singing in tune, keeping a steady beat, coordinating the body, moving stylistically, building a vocabulary of tonal and rhythm patterns, improvising, and performing with proper technique.
 Ideal times to make the switch to private lessons are after Book A, B, or Book 1 Prep, when your child has developed these important musical skills.

-For more information or to discuss options for your child, please contact Cathy Marks at email@example.com.
+For more information or to discuss options for your child, please contact the Music Moves for Piano Coordinator at firstname.lastname@example.org.

 Book A/B: Families should encourage students to practice frequently for short periods of time.
 At this level, students should play the pieces they have learned in class, review pieces they have already learned, listen to the CD, and create, improvise, and explore at the piano with various dynamics, articulation, and registers.
 Using rhythm patterns and chanting out loud while playing is important to maintain a consistent steady beat and to guide improvisation.
 For more information, please refer to the Practicing at Home page and the practice packet in the welcome e-mail your teacher sends at the beginning of the term.